holypeachy/BookCat/README.md

 - Users can see other users' profiles in which they can see the user's reviews, bio, and other relevant information.

 ## ✅ Possible Improvements
 Since this is my first full stack project I can see a lot I could improve.
 I typically iterate on projects a lot while I'm working on them but I'm in a bit short on time on this one.
-So here are some things that bother me that I could change:
+So here are some things that bother me that I would change:
 - Rethink the IRepo interface a little bit more.
 I also don't think it was too necessary to use a repository pattern but it didn't hurt.
 - Better usage of LINQ and DbContext SQL.
 Pagination in Books/Details/ is kinda useless when it comes to performance because I request all reviews either way and they are all loaded into memory, but ideally I would implement pagination in the repos.
   Also, the repos load navigation properties automatically, which is really bad.